monkeylearn/monkeylearn-python/README.md

 # Now let's train the module!
 res = ml.classifiers.train(module_id)

+# Now you should wait till the module has completed training, it will take a couple of minutes
+sleep(20)

 # Classify some texts
 res = ml.classifiers.classify(module_id, ['I love the movie', 'I hate the movie'], sandbox=True)